 Avoid spicy and heavy late-night meals

-Spicy food and heavy meals can disturb sleep, especially if they are eaten close to bedtime.
-That must be why Kumbhakaran ate so much after he woke up!
+Spicy food and heavy meals can disturb sleep, especially if eaten close to bedtime.

 Talk to a counsellor

 Speaking with a counsellor can help you get out of negative internal self-talk and break the anxiety loops it causes.
-This can help you build the skills to not only get quality sleep but to handle your stress and anxiety better during the day.
+This can help you build the skills to get quality sleep and handle your stress and anxiety better during the day.

 Keep it simple